vmhl87/vmhl87/README.md

 Hello!
 I'm Vincent Loh, a high school sophomore.

-I do a lot of programming, these days mostly usaco-style contest programming.
+I do a lot of programming, these days mostly contest programming.
-A few years ago I used to spend a lot of time making (pretty bad) web games with p5js, and still occasionally make little animation projects, like [this one](https://github.com/vmhl87/simple-animation-framework).
+A few years ago I spent most of my time making (pretty bad) web games with p5js, and still occasionally make little animation projects, like [this one](https://github.com/vmhl87/simple-animation-framework).